 Decide on presentation.

 Be flexible and keep an open mind.
-If your idea is too specific, but you don't have something solid you can choose or order, becoming obsessed with details that aren't working out can be frustrating.
+If your idea is too specific, but you don't have something solid you can choose or order, becoming obsessed with details that then don't work out can be frustrating.
 Sometimes what doesn't quite match our imagination has a way of becoming just what we want.

 More importantly: know what you don't want.

+No, seriously.
 I learned this from a very wise woman: my aunt.
 "After I went all over town in a panic looking for the right size and color: Amy, you always find the envelopes first!"
 Trust my aunt - this is excellent advice.
 Invitations can be created to fit the size and complement the envelope color.
 It's much harder to go the other way.

 3. Be Specific.